quixio/quix-cli/docs/cli-reference/contexts/environments/clear.md

 ## How It Works

 The `quix contexts environments clear` command removes the default environment setting from the current context.

-This effectively unsets any previously set default environment, reverting the context to having no specific default environment.

 !!! tip
     You can set the default environment again using the [`quix use`](../../use.md) command.